stephenbrutch/Pilot-Models-for-Physics-Informed-Neural-Networks/README.md

 ## 1) Overview:
 1. Notes 1,2,3 are all similar in how the code is constructed.
 Only difference is the loss function being tweeked to see results.
 These codes are PINNs for a specific set of conditions.
 2. Notes 4 is an extension of the PINN/iPINN for a larger dataset to try and increase its generalizability/robustness.
+3. This work was for a class project thus it is slightly modified/simplified version of the thesis work but none the less if you read the report you can get the idea of how we are solving the problem.

 ## 2) The notes (The notes are listed in chonological order i.e. Notes 1 is the earliest version)
 1. Notes 1: [click here](https://github.com/stephenbrutch/Pilot-Models-for-Physics-Informed-Neural-Networks/blob/main/Google%20Colab%20Code%201%20Notes.pdf)